Anemone (film): Production

 In September 2024, it was announced that Daniel Day-Lewis would be making his acting return after retirement in 2017 following the release of Phantom Thread.
 In addition to starring as Ray Stoker, Daniel co-wrote the script for Anemone with his son, Ronan Day-Lewis, who also directed the film.
 Samantha Morton, Samuel Bottomley, and Safia Oakley-Green also joined the cast, with Jane Petrie as costume designer and Chris Oddy as production designer.

 Principal photography began on October 1, 2024, in Manchester, England.
 Later that month, while filming in Handbridge in Chester, production was disrupted after traffic wardens posted parking tickets on several of the 1980s prop vehicles that were parked on double-yellow lines.
 A spokesperson for Cheshire West and Chester Council explained that, while a request for parking technical support vehicles in restricted areas had been granted, this did not include the prop cars, and a separate request for a full road closure application during filming had been rejected as it was assessed as "being too disruptive" for residents.

 In September 2025, it was announced that Bobby Krlic would compose the film's score.

 Release

 Anemone had its world premiere at the 2025 New York Film Festival.
 It then was given a limited theatrical release in the United States on October 3, 2025, with a nationwide expansion on October 10, before it was released in the United Kingdom on November 7, 2025.

-It will be screened in the Icon section of the 2025 Stockholm International Film Festival on November 10, 2025.
+It was screened in the Icon section of the 2025 Stockholm International Film Festival on November 10, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 41 critics, indicating "mixed or average" reviews.

-Day-Lewis' performance received generally good reviews.
+Day-Lewis' performance received critical praise.
 Damon Wise of Deadline notes that the film "might be a tad too long."
 David Rooney for The Hollywood Reporter notes that the film "marks a magnificent emergence from eight years of retirement for the great Daniel Day-Lewis."

+The Guardian awarded the film three stars out of five, with Peter Bradshaw concluding: "this is a movie with, in the Scots phrase, no small opinion of itself; a movie of big scenes, big performances, big images, epiphanies and hallucinations.
+Not all of them work, but the presence of Day-Lewis settles and moors it."